Ailadir/Ailadir/README.md

 <h3>About me</h3>
 <hr>

 Hello, I'm Araz Schwarz.
-I'm from Russia, but right now living in Türkiye.
-I'm former prosthodontic dentist with clinical experience about 5 years.
+I was born in Russia and right now living in Türkiye.
+I'm former prosthodontic dentist with clinical experience more than 5 years.
 Recently I started out learning Python, HTML, CSS and currently learning JavaScript with help of "The Odin Project" and other resources.
+I love anime, reading books, runing and workout.
 <br>

 <!--MySKills-->